 Naples Florida

-Known for its miles of coastline and picturesque sunset views, living in Naples, Florida, is a dream come true for many.
-That’s not all you get when you move to the Gulf Coast, though.
-From the beautiful weather to the lively events that happen year round, Naples is a great location to settle down.
+Known for its miles of gorgeous sugar-soft sands and stunning sunset views, Southwest Florida is a dream come true for many visitors.
+Living in Naples, Florida, is even more dreamy.
+But pretty Sunshine State seas and skies aren’t all you get when you move to the Gulf Coast.
+From fantastic dining to lively events that happen year round, Naples is a great location to settle down.
+In fact, the city was named the No. 1 place to live in America by U.S. News & World Report for 2024-2025.

-Moving to paradise might sound like a no-brainer, but it’s best to get the lowdown before you start packing up.
-Luckily, our guide is here with all the essentials.
+Moving to paradise might sound like a no-brainer, but even with all the accolades, it’s best to get the lowdown before you start packing up and heading south.
+Luckily, our guide is here with all the essentials — from costs to jobs and things to do in Naples, Florida.

 Planning a move to Florida?
 Start by getting a quote from PODS.